Small scale creation for 2D free boundary Euler equations with surface tension: Introduction

 \begin{thm} Consider the 2D free boundary Euler equations \eqref{eq:fbeulermodel}--\eqref{bdry_b} with $\sigma=1$, whose initial domain $\calD_0$ is given by \eqref{reference domain}.
 There exists a smooth velocity field $v_0 \in C^\infty(\calD_0)$ and universal constants $\eps_0, c_1, c_2 > 0$, such that for any $\eps\in (0,\eps_0)$, the solution\footnote{Here and throughout, a \textit{solution} always means a $H^s$--solution, for some fixed $s\geq 4$.
 Since our initial data is smooth, the local existence of such a solution is guaranteed by \cite{coutand2007well, MR2172858}. } to \eqref{eq:fbeulermodel}-\eqref{bdry_b} with initial velocity $u_0 := \eps v_0$ satisfies the following for its vorticity $\omega:=\partial_1 u_2-\partial_2 u_1$:

 where $T$ is the lifespan of the solution. \end{thm}

-\begin{rmk} (1) In other words, we have constructed smooth small initial data of size $\eps\ll 1$, such that $\|u(t)\|_{W^{2,\infty}}$ grows to order one by time $O(\eps^{-1} \ln \ln \eps^{-1})$, unless a singularity occurs before this time. {This result in 2D can be readily extended to the periodic 3D setting, by setting $u_0$ independent of the $x_3$ variable.} Thus small initial data will not lead to a small solution for all times, which is a sharp contrast to the irrotational case with infinite depth \cite{deng2017global, ifrim2017lifespan, ionescu2018global}.
+\begin{rmk} (1) In other words, we have constructed smooth small initial data of size $\eps\ll 1$, such that $\|u(t)\|_{W^{2,\infty}}$ grows to order one by time $O(\eps^{-1} \ln \ln \eps^{-1})$, unless a singularity occurs before this time. {That is, we have demonstrated nonlinear instability for a class of \textbf{rotational} initial data in their respective lifespans, which is a sharp contrast to the irrotational case \cite{berti2018almost, berti2021quadratic, deng2017global, ifrim2017lifespan, ionescu2018global}}.
+This result in 2D can be readily extended to the periodic 3D setting, by setting $u_0$ independent of the $x_3$ variable.

 (2) Theorem~\ref{thm:smallscale} can be easily generalized to all $\sigma>0$ (with $\eps_0, c_1, c_2$ depending on $\sigma$ now).
 A simple scaling argument shows that if $(u(t,\cdot), \calD_t)$ is a solution to \eqref{eq:fbeulermodel}--\eqref{bdry_b} with $\sigma=1$, then $(\sqrt{\sigma} u( \sqrt{\sigma} t,\cdot), \calD_{\sqrt{\sigma}t})$ solves \eqref{eq:fbeulermodel}--\eqref{bdry_b} for a given $\sigma>0$. \end{rmk}